-- 1. Committees shall be categorized as open, semi-closed, closed, or a caucus. - a.
+- 1. Committees shall be categorized as open, semi-closed, or closed. - a.
 An open committee shall be open to all undergraduate students enrolled at the University of Maryland, College Park. - i.
 Methods for quorum shall be established in advance at the discretion of the director of the committee. - b.
-A semi-closed committee shall be open to all confirmed members of the committee and all representatives. - i.
-Legislators shall only be allowed to observe the proceedings of a semi-closed committee and speak at the discretion of the committee's chair. - ii.
-Non-legislators, and members of the general student body, may attend semi-closed committee meetings at the discretion of the chair, but may not speak or hold voting rights. - c.
+A semi-closed committee shall be open to all confirmed members of the committee and all officers. - i.
+Non-officers, and members of the general student body, may attend semi-closed committee meetings at the discretion of the chair, but may not speak or hold voting rights. - c.
 A closed committee shall be open only to confirmed members of that committee.
 All members of a closed committee shall be confirmed by the legislature. - d.
 A caucus shall be open to all SGA officers. - i.
 Caucus membership shall not contribute towards the fulfillment of requirements for representatives to serve on committees. - 2.
 Open Committees of the SGA include: - a.
-The Committee on Academic Affairs. - b.
-The Committee on the Constitution & Bylaws. - c.
-The Committee on Civic & Government Affairs. - d.
-The Committee on Diversity & Inclusion. - e.
-The Committee on Health & Wellness.

-- f.
-The Committee on Student Affairs.

-- g.
-The Committee on Sustainability.
+The Committee on Academic Affairs - b.
+The Committee on the Constitution & Bylaws - c.
+The Committee on Civic & Government Affairs - d.
+The Committee on Diversity, Equity, & Inclusion - e.
+The Committee on Health & Wellness - f.
+The Committee on Student Affairs - g.
+The Committee on Sustainability - h.

-- h.
 The Committee on Sexual Misconduct Prevention

+- i.
+The Committee on Transportation and Infrastructure

 - 3. Semi-Closed Committees

 - a.
-The Committee on Financial Affairs.
+The Committee on Financial Affairs

 - b.
-The Committee on Student Groups.
+The Committee on Student Groups

 - c.
-The Committee on Communication.
+The Committee on Communications

 - 4. Closed Committees of the SGA include:

 - a.
-The Committee on Accountability & Ethics.
+The Committee on Accountability & Ethics

 - b.
-The Committee on Audit and Review.
+The Committee on Audit and Review

-- c.
-Caucuses of the SGA include:

-- i.
-The Black Caucus.

-- ii.
-The Pride Caucus.

-- iii.
-The Womxn's Caucus.

-- iv.
-The LatinX/Hispanic Caucus.

-- v.
-Asian Pacific Islander Desi American Caucus.

 - 5. Specialized Committees include:

 - a.
-The Provost Student Advisory Council.
+The Provost Student Advisory Council

 - b.
 University of Maryland Police Department Student Advisory Committee